openharmony/sensors_sensors_cangjie_wrapper/README.md

-# Pan-Sensor
+# sensors_cangjie_wrapper

 ## Introduction

+The sensors_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the pan-sensor service subsystem.
 The pan-sensor service subsystem provides a lightweight sensor service framework, through which you can perform the following operations:

 -   Query the sensor list.
 -   Enable or disable a sensor.